-Identified staff in senior management roles ldentified staff outside senior management roles Total staff Number of staff 3 37 40 Total fixed remuneration € 354,407 € 8,913,234 € 9,267,641 Total variable remuneration € 40,000 € 10,102,269 € 10,142,269 Total remuneration € 394,407 € 19,015,503 € 19,409,910
+Identified staff in senior management roles Identified staff outside senior management roles Total staff Number of staff 3 37 40 Total fixed remuneration € 354,407 € 8,913,234 € 9,267,641 Total variable remuneration € 40,000 € 10,102,269 € 10,142,269 Total remuneration € 394,407 € 19,015,503 € 19,409,910

-Variable payments to both identified staff members in senior management roles and identified staff outside senior management depend on financial and non-financial performance indicators, such as; positive results of and the effort of employees to the profitability of the company, the performance of the funds, extraordinary commitment to the firm, customer satisfaction, work according best practice ethical standards, compliance with risk management policies, compliance with internal and external rules among them sustainability (risks).
+Variable payments to both identified staff members in senior management roles and identified staff outside senior management depend on financial and nonfinancial performance indicators, such as; positive results of and the effort of employees to the profitability of the company, the performance of the funds, extraordinary commitment to the firm, customer satisfaction, work according best practice ethical standards, compliance with risk management policies, compliance with internal and external rules among them sustainability (risks).
 The variable payments are for at least 50% based on non-financial performance indicators and variable payments are not granted when the non-financial performance criteria- such as having taken into account the set (sustainability) risks - are not met.

-Regarding the 2024 performance of Aescap Life Sciences an amount of EUR 187,860 has been paid to Identified Staff of Privium as a variable remuneration.
+Regarding the 2024 performance of Aescap Genetics an amount of EUR 88,907 has been paid to Identified Staff of Privium as a variable remuneration.

 Privium has delegated certain portfolio management duties of some of its funds to outside investment advisers ('delegates').
 Remuneration of identified staff of delegates is not included in the table.
-The delegates are subject to regulatory requirements on premuneration of the delegates is included in the Prospectus and annual report of the funds concerned.
-Since no delegates for portfolio management have been assigned for the Aescap Life Sciences this is not applicable to the Aescap Life Sciences this is not applicable to the Aescap Life Sciences this
+The delegates are subject to regulatory requirements on remuneration policies and disclosures that are comparable with the requirements applicable to Privium.
+Reference to the remuneration of the delegates is included in the Prospectus and annual report of the funds concerned.
+Since no delegates for portfolio management have been assigned for the Aescap Genetics this is not applicable to the Aescap Genetics.